naihloan/NewEbook/README.md

 # NewEbook

-Here are steps to follow to fetch web material and create an ebook from scraped texts.
-From several html texts you can collect them and create chapters for a brand new ebook to read in your digital device.
+Fetch web material and create an ebook from scraped texts.
+From html collected texts you can create sections for a brand new ebook to read in your digital device.
+Follow these steps to create your own customized book chapters.

-## Install pandoc and wget (or use cURL)
+## Install pandoc, calibre, and wget (or use cURL)

 ## Fetch web pages from a friendly blog that reviews books